11 Things To Avoid Doing Before Closing

 Do Not Start a New Job

-If you have been at your current job for more than 2 years, wait until the mortgage loan is closed and you have moved in the home before choosing to switch to another company.
+If you have been at your current job for more than 2 years, wait until the mortgage loan is closed and you have moved into the home before choosing to switch to another company.

 Do NOT Purchase a New(er) Car

 It is so easy to understand the temptation to buy a vehicle after getting a mortgage pre-approval.
 Most people are a bit nervous and are filled with excitement when they learn that a mortgage lender has offered them a chance to buy a home.
-If their credit and income are good enough to buy a house, then surely it is good enough to get a great deal on a car, right?
+If their credit and income are good enough to buy a home, then surely it is good enough to get a great deal on a car, right?

 The pre-approval issued by the lender was determined by the current level of debt and income at the moment the person applied for the home loan.
 Getting a new loan for a car changes all of that.